What to Do for Free in San Francisco

 The following section will focus on free activities in San Francisco that parents can enjoy with their kids.

-If you’re looking for a way to save money on even more kid-friendly activities, make sure to read our post comparing each San Francisco tourist pass.
+If you’re looking for a way to save money on the more popular kid-friendly activities, make sure to read our post comparing each San Francisco tourist pass.

 Get Free Chocolate at Ghirardelli Square